 HT ingots are supplied in 16 A–D and 4 Bleach BL shades.
 Due to their high translucency – similar to that of natural enamel – these ingots are suitable for producing small restorations (e.g. inlays).
 Their lifelike “chameleon effect” allows these restorations to adapt seamlessly to the natural tooth structure.
 The restorations are efficiently customized with the staining technique.

 IPS e.max Press MT

-The MT ingots are provided in the following shades: A1, A2, A3, A3.5, B1, B2, C1, C2, D2, BL2, BL3 and BL4.
-These medium-translucency ingots are used in cases where a brighter material than HT and a more translucent material than LT is needed.
-Restorations made of the MT ingots are ideal for the staining and cut-back techniques.
+The MT ingots are provided in the following shades: A1, A2, A3, A3.5, B1, B2, C1, C2, D2, BL2, BL3, and BL4.
+These medium-translucency ingots are used in cases where a brighter material than HT and a more translucent material than LT are needed.
+Restorations made of the MT ingots are ideal for staining and cut-back techniques.

 IPS e.max Press LT